Martchus/syncthingtray/README.md

 ### Tweak GUI settings for dark mode under Windows
 The dark mode introduced in Windows 10 does not affect traditional desktop applications like Syncthing Tray.
+As of version 6.7 the underlying toolkit Qt nevertheless provides a style specifically for Windows 11 that supports dark mode.
-If you select the widgets style "Fusion" under "Qt/Appearance", Syncthing Tray will no longer use native styling of traditional desktop apps and follow the dark mode setting (as
+So as of Qt 6.7 the dark mode should work out of the box on Windows 11.
+Otherwise you can select the widgets style "Fusion" under "Qt/Appearance".
+Then Syncthing Tray will no longer use native styling of traditional desktop apps and follow the dark mode setting (as
 [Qt 6.5 added dark mode support](https://www.qt.io/blog/dark-mode-on-windows-11-with-qt-6.5)).

 It is also recommended to apply some further tweaks: